Sept. 13, 2012

 Court documents indicate that a 58-year-old Campbellsport resident believed the young victim had stolen a collection of gold coins.
 He and the victim’s 43-year-old father , who is accused of aiding the crime, set up a meeting with the teen.
 At the meeting, they instructed the man’s dog to attack the teen.

-The dog mauled the teen, leaving him serious Wisconsin Personal Injuries, including numerous lacerations and puncture wounds throughout his body.
+The dog mauled the teen, leaving him serious injuries, including numerous lacerations and puncture wounds throughout his body.

 Doctors stated they believe the victim will make a full recovery from his injuries.
 Meanwhile, the two men responsible for the attack were placed under arrest for several crimes, including false imprisonment, substantial battery, causing injury by negligence, and obstructing the police.